Oxeigns/Guard/README.md

 # Guard

-Guard is a simple moderation bot built with Pyrogram.
-It stores data in a local SQLite database and requires a few environment variables before running.
-The bot reads these variables from the environment (or a `.env` file) on startup.
+Guard is a modular Telegram bot built with Pyrogram.
+It stores data in a local SQLite database and automatically initialises the tables on startup.
+The bot reads its configuration from the environment (or a `.env` file) and runs in polling mode which makes it suitable for platforms such as Render or Railway without any open ports.

 ## Required environment variables